 In the presence of degeneracies or near-degeneracies in the KS reference, the orbital Hessian generally exhibits zero or negative eigenvalues.
 These correspond to directions in orbital-rotation space along which the energy surface is locally flat or concave, leading to multiple stationary points and ill-conditioned optimization behavior.
 In particular, when the KS reference corresponds to a ground state that is degenerate with respect to a single excitation, the Hessian exhibits a zero eigenvalue associated with that excitation direction, with nearby regions of negative curvature.
 This renders the orbital optimization problem non-convex.
 To restore convexity, we explicitly project out the problematic orbital-rotation directions.
 Specifically, diagonalizing the orbital Hessian yields eigenvectors $\mathbf{r}_n$ and eigenvalues $\lambda_n$.
 The lowest-curvature mode $\mathbf{r}_1$, associated with a vanishing or negative eigenvalue, is removed from the optimization problem.
 This is achieved by redefining the orbital-rotation gradient $\tilde{\mathbf{G}}^{(0)}$ through projection,

 The same projection is applied to the orbital-rotation parameters themselves to ensure consistency of the reduced parameter space

 The resulting projected Hessian is positive definite by construction, and the corresponding orbital-optimization problem is strictly convex.
 Standard second-order optimization methods can therefore be applied without encountering saddle points or flat directions. \\ The projection procedure removes physically relevant excitation directions from the variational optimization.
 To recover these contributions, we perform a final diagonalization in the space consisting of the optimized KS determinant, the projected excitation direction, and the remaining orthogonal single-excitation manifold.
-This leads to a CIS-like generalized eigenvalue problem, yielding corrected ground and excited state energies that incorporate the previously excluded excitation channel.
+This leads to a CIS-like generalized eigenvalue problem, yielding corrected ground and excited state energies that incorporate the previously excluded excitation channel

-Multiple states can be added to the projection operator, which can be helpful in situations where different states intersect the ground state in different regions of the PES.
+Multiple states can be added to the projection operator, which can be helpful in situations where different states intersect the ground state in different regions of the \revFR{potential energy surfaces}.
 All the equations and the generalization of the method to multiple projected states can be found in Supplementary Note 1 of the Supplementary Information. \revFR{We note that since the eigenvectors of Eq. \ref{eq:FSeigen} are orthogonal, they lead to well-defined transition moments among the states.}